mtkonge/blog-app/docs/API.md

 All responses have an `ok: boolean` field, which can be checked reliably to assert success.

+Requests with a * attached signify that it requires a `token` header acquired from user login.

 ## Users

 ### POST /register